Citroen e-C5 Aircross Review 2025

 Given the recent influx of electrically powered, family sized SUVs from a variety of Stellantis brands, it’s not too difficult to predict where the others may pop up.
 Given today’s Citroen C5 Aircross has been on sale long enough that it’s looking overripe against a crop of fresh alternatives, the imminent arrival of the new Citroen e-C5 Aircross feels very timely.

 As is frequently Citroen’s wont when replacing its models, a dramatic change in style is ushered in with the new generation car, even if the name is carried over.
-Of course, the ‘e’ of the e-C5 Aircross’s title reflects that this is a fully electric SUV, while identical looking combustion-engined versions, assisted with mild and plug-in hybrid systems, will also be available continuing the existing Citroen C5 Aircross label.
+Of course, the ‘e’ of the e-C5 Aircross’s title reflects that this is a fully electric SUV, while identical looking combustion-engined versions, assisted with mild and plug-in hybrid systems, will also be available continuing to use the Citroen C5 Aircross label.
 We’ll cover those versions in a separate review.

 There’s no denying that the latest Citroen e-C5 Aircross — and its MHEV and HEV twins — look distinctive, with a variety of hard-edged, chamfered bodywork surfaces and details, with the protruding LED tail lights distilling the essence of that theme.
 Some aspects appear disjointed in these official photos, the sharpness of the lines seemingly at odds with the brand’s softer, comfort-focused ethos.